DriesAllaerts/lbow/README.md

 # Linear Buoyancy Wave package (LBoW)
-LBoW is a python package to solve Linear Buoyancy Wave problems.
+LBoW is a python package for solving linear buoyancy wave problems, like for example uniform stratified flow over a bell-shaped hill.
+The software presents a semi-analytical implementation of linear theory for stratified flow (i.e., the Taylor-Goldstein equation).

 See the `dev` branch for the latest code under development